Points to consider when buying or selling a dental practice

 What are disbursements?
 Particularly where a property is involved there will be search fees for a seller to pay, possibly landlord’s fees if there is to be a lease assignment, indemnity policies may be required and there may be bank fees.
 There may also be tax such as SDLT to consider.
 We can help you work through these costs so you know what you will have to pay from the outset.

 There is usually a minimum time dental practice sales and purchases can take due to issues such as CQC registration for buyers (8-12 weeks for example).
 If this process goes smoothly, then a time frame of around 4 months is not unusual.
 However, landlords and the LATs may slow things down with any additional requirements and so it pays for the parties to be as organised as possible from the start to try to speed things along.

 For more information

 Based in Lymington, Hampshire, the commercial healthcare solicitors at Scott Bailey can advise on all aspects of buying or selling a dental practice and related work issues.
 Our solicitors represent clients all across the country.

 Our experienced dental solicitors recognise that every transaction is different and we can prepare a bespoke estimate or offer a fixed fee that reflects your individual requirements.

-For more information about selling or buying a dental practice, or other legal aspects of running a dental practice and how Scott Bailey’s solicitors can assist you, please contact our New Forest healthcare solicitors.
+For more information about selling or buying a dental practice, or other legal aspects of running a dental practice and how Scott Bailey’s solicitors can assist you, please contact Ben Ironmonger, one of our New Forest healthcare solicitors.